Certificate in Film Preservation

 Please read the following notes carefully before submitting your application.

-- The minimum educational requirement for admission is an undergraduate degree.
+- The minimum educational requirement for admission is an undergraduate degree or equivalent experience.

 - Due to the structure of the course, part-term registrations are not permitted.
 Class enrollment is limited to ensure maximum exposure to the preservation activities and optimize the efficiency of the learning process.